 If the layoff is permanent and your employment has ended, the employer must give you compensation.
 However, an employee can lose his or her job (be terminated) without notice or compensation for serious bad behaviour, such as stealing tools from work or hitting another worker.

-To learn more about your rights when being terminated see the Termination of Employment Factsheet.
+To learn more about your rights when being terminated see the Quitting or Getting Fired.

 Applying for Employment Insurance